leebyron/ecmascript-iterator-hof/README.md

 called on the iterator, and `iterator` is the iterator being operated over (and not the collection from which it was created).

-#### No <del>reduceRight</del>

-While Array.prototype contains this method, it requires iterating from the right, which is not something Iterators can do, so it is omitted.
+## Methods on Array.prototype not added to Iterator.prototype

+Array's mutative methods (push, pop, shift, unshift, sort) do not make sense in the context of Iterators and are omitted.

+Since Iterators can only be iterated in one direction, all methods requiring a reversed traversal are not included:

+ * reduceRight
+ * lastIndexOf
+ * reverse

-## Methods not found on Array.prototype
+## New methods on Iterator.prototype not found on Array.prototype

 #### tee